Table of Contents

 The scarab symbol is fascinating as it’s based on neither a powerful mythological creature nor on an intimidating and strong animal.
 Instead, the symbol is based on the insect, also called “dung beetles”.

-While today most people are repulsed by insects, the ancient Egyptians were fascinated but these creatures.
-What caught their attention was the scarabs’ practice of rolling animal excrement into balls.
-Once there, the scarabs would lay their eggs in the balls, essentially giving their eggs warmth, protection, and a food source.
+While most people today are repulsed by insects, the ancient Egyptians were fascinated by them.
+What caught their attention was the scarabs’ behavior of rolling animal excrement into balls.
+The scarabs then laid their eggs in these balls, providing warmth, protection, and a food source for the eggs.

-This broad and abstract symbolism made scarabs exceptionally popular throughout Egypt.
-They were used as hieroglyphs, portrayed on drawings, statues, figurines, jewelry, clothing, accessories, and even on seals.
+This abstract symbolism made scarabs highly popular throughout Egypt.
+People used them as hieroglyphs and featured them in drawings, statues, figurines, jewelry, clothing, accessories, and even seals.

 Tree of Life

-The Tree of Life was an important symbol to the ancient Egyptians, as it was associated with water, abundance, and fertility.
-The tree at the center of the symbol represented the universe, with the roots signifying the underworld and the branches symbolizing the heavens.
-The symbol also represented eternal life.
-It was also believed that eating the fruit of the sacred tree would give eternal life.
+The Tree of Life held great significance for the ancient Egyptians, symbolizing water, abundance, and fertility.
+At the center of the symbol, the tree represented the universe, with its roots signifying the underworld and its branches symbolizing the heavens.
+It also embodied eternal life, and Egyptians believed that consuming the fruit of this sacred tree would grant immortality.

 Lotus